-Each \$1.00 increase (decrease) in the assumed combined public offering price of 1.57 per share and related warrant would increase (decrease) our as adjusted net tangible book value after this offering by 1.5/(1.5) million, or 0.11/(0.11) per share, and the dilution per share to new investors by 2.05/\$0.26 per share, assuming that the number of shares of common stock and related warrants offered by us, as set forth above, remains the same and after deducting the estimated placement agent fees and estimated offering expenses payable by us.
-We may also increase or decrease the number of shares of common stock and related warrants set forth above.
-An increase (decrease) of 1,000,000 shares of common stock and related warrants in the number of shares of common stock and related warrants set forth above.
-An increase (decrease) of 1,000,000 shares of common stock and related warrants in the number of shares of common stock and related warrants offered by us from the assumed number of shares of common stock and related warrants offered by us from the assumed number of shares of common stock and related warrants offered by us from the assumed number of shares of common stock and related warrants offered by us from the assumed number of shares of common stock and related warrants offered by us from the assumed number of shares of common stock and related warrants offered by us from the assumed number of shares of common stock and related warrants offered by us from the assumed number of shares of common stock and related warrants offered by us from the assumed number of shares of shares of shares of shares of \$1.57 (the closing big price of our common stock on September 7, 2017) would increase (decrease) our as adjusted net tangible book value after this offering by 1.5/(1.5) million, or 0.52/\$0.31 per share, and the dilution per share to new investors by 1.05/\$1.26 per share, assuming that the assumed public offering price is and estimated offering expenses payable by us.
-The information discussed above i
+Each \$1.00 increase (decrease) in the assumed combined public offering price of \$1.57 per share and related warrant would increase (decrease) our as adjusted net tangible book value after this offering by \$1.5/\$(1.5) million, or \$0.11/\$(0.11) per share, and the dilution per share to new investors by \$2.05/\$0.26 per share, assuming that the number of shares of common stock and related warrants offered by us, as set forth above, remains the same and after deducting the estimated placement agent fees and estimated offering expenses payable by us.
+We may also increase or decrease the number of shares of common stock and related warrants we are offering from the assumed number of shares of common stock and related warrants set forth above.
+An increase (decrease) of 1,000,000 shares of common stock and related warrants in the number of shares of common stock and related warrants offered by us from the assumed number of shares of common stock and related warrants set forth above at an assumed combined public offering price of \$1.57 (the closing bid price of our common stock on September 7, 2017) would increase (decrease) our as adjusted net tangible book value after this offering by \$1.5/\$(1.5) million, or \$0.52/\$0.31 per share, and the dilution per share to new investors by \$1.05/\$1.26 per share, assuming that the assumed public offering price remains the same and after deducting the placement agent fees and estimated offering expenses payable by us.
+The information discussed above is illustrative only and will adjust based on the actual combined public offering price, the actual number of shares and warrants that we offer in this offering, and other terms of this offering determined at pricing.